krislette/portfolio/README.md

 </div>

 ## Author's Note
-> DYK?
-My website supports dark mode theme for dark mode users!
+**DYK?** My website supports dark mode theme for dark mode users!
 I also accept suggestions and/or critiques!
-> Feel free to contact me or go [here](https://github.com/krislette/issues) if you want to suggest more features for my portfolio!
+Feel free to contact me (or not) if you want to suggest more features for my portfolio.
+You can also go [here](https://github.com/krislette/issues) if you want to give a *contactless* suggestion (I just made that phrase up).